symmetrics/mrg_agreement/doc/README-EN.txt

 the standard template filter to the contents of the agreements.
 Pages, blocks and agreements are created via migration script.

+** PROBLEMS
+The agreement.phtml template escapes HTML content for the checkbox text.
+The content box text is not affected by this.

 * TESTCASES
 ** BASIC